ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks: Related Work

 Spatial-attention models have been introduced by Eslami \textit{et al.} through the Attend, Infer, Repeat (AIR) framework \cite{eslami2016attend}.
 AIR recovers the objects iteratively using a recurrent neural network, which is intractable.
 Several derivatives exist that mitigate this problem by following a mean-field approach, such as GMAIR \cite{zhu2022gmair} and SPAIR \cite{crawford2019spatially}, where an image is divided into subregions as proposed by YOLO and others \cite{redmon2016you,liu2016ssd,redmon2018yolov3}.
 While these approaches are fast and scalable, their mean-field nature means that the recovered objects cannot be conditioned on each other.
 In addition, they struggle with objects that are larger than the subregion.

 Slot attention-based models infer object slots through attention mechanisms \cite{locatello2020object}.
 SPACE \cite{lin2020space} combines a spatial attention model for the foreground with a scene-mixture model for the background.
 SLATE \cite{singh2021illiterate} couples a slot-based encoder with a transformer decoder, while LSD \cite{jiang2023lsd} uses an unsupervised compositional conditional diffusion model that employs a latent diffusion framework conditioned on object slots.
 GOLD \cite{chen2025gold} improves object-centric learning by disentangling intrinsic and extrinsic attributes.
 Scene-mixture models assign pixels to slots, ideally representing objects or background, but face the ``slot-decoding dilemma'' \cite{singh2021illiterate}, requiring iterative slot refinement \cite{engelcke2021genesis,locatello2020object}, which is computationally expensive.
 SuPAIR \cite{stelzner2019faster} addresses this with sum-product networks, while SPOT \cite{kakogeorgiou2024spot} integrates self-training and sequence permutation strategies.
 To simplify slot extraction, SAMP \cite{patil2024samp} employs convolutional and max pooling layers.
 Despite these advancements, models still struggle with highly textured objects \cite{lowe2022complex}, as well as small or numerous objects \cite{kakogeorgiou2024spot}.
-Slot attention-based models tend to struggle with objects that have highly textured surfaces or intricate details \cite{lowe2022complex}, or when objects are small \cite{kakogeorgiou2024spot} or too numerous.

 Another line of work has explored object discovery through information-theoretic principles.
 For instance, Wolf \textit{et al.} proposed an inpainting-based segmentation model that minimizes information gain between partitions to segment densely packed cells in microscopy images \cite{wolf2020inpainting}.
 More recently, complex-valued neural networks \cite{lowe2022complex}, inspired by the temporal correlation hypothesis from neuroscience, have emerged as a novel paradigm for object discovery.
 These models leverage complex-valued representations to capture temporal dependencies, offering an alternative to conventional segmentation approaches.